Urgent Care for UTIs: Your Guide to Quick Relief and Recovery

 - Ciprofloxacin (Cipro)

-Your healthcare professional may select appropriate antibiotic depending on various factors, including the severity of your specific infection, your medical history, and local antibiotic resistance patterns.
+Your healthcare professional may select appropriate antibiotics depending on various factors, including the severity of your specific infection, medical history, and local antibiotic resistance patterns.

 When You Should Seek Urgent Care for a UTI